Instamotion/im-components/README.md

 ## How to create a new component

-[Hygen](https://www.hygen.io/) is used to generate new IM components.
+We are using [Hygen](https://www.hygen.io/) to generate new IM components.

 Run the following command passing newComponent's name in the end: